fnando/kitabu/README.markdown

 	end

 To keep multiple line breaks into a single code block, add a line `__`;
-Bookmaker will replace it when generating the HTML file.
+Kitabu will replace it when generating the HTML file.

 If you want to highlight a file, you need to place it into the `code` directory and call it like this: